 In 2010 - while still living in New Zealand - I experienced a burn-out.

 I went through great inner changes that "forced" me to become more honest and transparent.
 I did not know how to put this into practice in my work, given how the health care system works.
 After this I took a break from work for a few years to look at 'who am I' and 'why do I do what I do'.
 The strong feeling I developed during my study came back; that something was 'off' in how I thought it should be and how it actually is in Birth Care.
 And the fact that I had adjusted to how it 'is', instead of working how I felt it should be (so; being faithfull to myself) had caused the burn-out.

 When we went to live in Australia after that, I involved myself in a lot of things that could give me more insight into myself.
-For example; a 5-day intensive with Michael Roads, a Vipassana, full moon and new moon circles with friends, spending a weekend in the desert with the oldest-still existing people in the world, give an intensive about self-love together with a friend, etc.
+For example; a 5-day intensive with Michael Roads, a Vipassana, full moon and new moon circles with friends, spending a weekend in the desert with the oldest-still existing people in the world, giving an intensive about self-love together with a friend, etc.